T1000-Swift-Hail/PROJECT-2/README.md

 ### Project :
-//Add project name
+Project name :My Tasks ...

 ### Project Description :
-// Add your project description
+To-do list management apps allow you to perform operations more efficiently.
+These apps enable you to drag and drop tasks to reorder them .

 ### Features List :

-// Add your project features list
+- feature 1 : easy to use.
-- feature 1
+- feature 2 : Tasks are added and organized quickly.
-- feature 2
+_ feature 3 :The application is very flexible.

 ### Define the scenes :
 // Add description of the screens / scenes in your application.